Who is Action Volleyball and where are they based?

 Can I try out for a different age group?

 You may “play up” an age group, but you will have to pay tryout fees for each age class you try out for.
-See Volleyball Canada for age categories: 2019 Nationals Age Categories
+Besides this exception, we do not allow athletes to attend other age group’s tryouts.

 Do I have to attend both the first tryout and callback?

 It is to your advantage to be at every tryout and callback tryout (if you have been called back).
 Not only do you get to show the coaches your skills, but you will also receive valuable additional training!
 If you foresee a conflict, let Action know as soon as possible.
-If we do not receive notification that you are not able to attend one tryout or the other, we will assume you are no longer interested in trying out for Action.
-Remember, tryout fees are non-refundable.
+You must attend the first tryout unless there are extreme circumstances, approved by club administration.
+If we do not receive notification that you are not able to attend the callback, we will assume you are no longer interested in trying out for Action.

 What do I need to bring to tryouts?